 Default email address for sending output files.
-If different email address are set up on different levels, the default email on the Blitz Report execution window is derived in following order:
+If different email address are set up on different levels, the default email on the Blitz Report run window is derived in following order:

 Parameter definitions consist of:

-- SQL text to be inserted into the main SQL dynamically at run-time
+SQL text to be inserted into the report SQL dynamically at run-time

 Sequence number that defines the order in which parameters are displayed.

-Parameter specific text added dynamically into the main SQL if a value for the parameter is entered at run-time.
+Parameter specific text added dynamically into the report SQL if a value for the parameter is entered at run-time.
 Usually, the SQL text would contain a bind variable name starting with a colon e.g. ‘:account_number’.
-Blitz Report would automatically detect the variable and bind it with the value entered by the user.
+Blitz Report automatically detects the variable and binds it with the value entered by the user.
 A maximum of one bind variable per parameter is allowed.
 If a parameter’s SQL text contains more than one bind variables, only the first one is bound with the entered parameter value.

 Blitz Report also allows the insertion of SQL text using matching values.
 If the SQL text does not contain a bind variable, then the field ‘Matching Value’ becomes mandatory.
 Blitz Report inserts the corresponding SQL text if the parameter value entered by the user matches the matching value.

-If the SQL text includes a bind variable restriction and the user ticks the multiple values checkbox, Blitz Report automatically replaces the restriction with an IN-clause instead.
-This replacement works for the following WHERE clause restrictions using an ‘equal’ or ‘like’ operator:
+If the SQL text includes a bind variable restriction and the user checks the multiple values checkbox, Blitz Report automatically replaces the restriction with an IN-clause during SQL execution.
+This replacement works for restrictions using ‘equal’, ‘like’, ‘not equal’ or ‘not like’ operators such as:

-The position inside the main SQL where the parameter SQL text is inserted.
-The LOV for this field shows all anchors used in the main SQL.
+The position inside the report SQL where the parameter SQL text is inserted.
+The LOV for this field shows all anchors used in the SQL.
 See here for detailed explanation of Anchors.

-SQL definition for a list of values.
-Double click on this field to open the LOV definition window.
-Valid SQLs need to have the columns ‘value’ and ‘description’, and the value returned from the ‘value’ column is used as the parameter’s :bind value for report execution.
+SQL statement of a list of values.
+Double click in this field to open the LOV definition window.
+The LOV query must select the columns ‘value’ and ‘description’, and the value returned from the ‘value’ column is used as the parameter’s :bind value for report execution.

 If the parameter value entered at run-time matches the matching value, then the corresponding SQL text is inserted.